iterative/cml.dev/content/docs/config.md

 </admon>

-The example above generates visual reports in pull requests:
+This generates visual reports in pull requests (see `cml comment create`):

 ![First CML report in BitBucket](/img/bitbucket_cloud_pr.png '=600') _From
 sample